-Shell is working to create a CCUS hub in Louisiana that would initially focus on decarbonizing Shell’s petrochemicals units in the Baton Rouge – New Orleans area, but would be open to a broad range of existing and new industrial companies in the region.
+Shell is working to create the Liberty CCUS hub in Louisiana that would initially focus on decarbonizing Shell’s petrochemicals units in the Baton Rouge – New Orleans area, but would be open to a broad range of existing and new industrial companies in the region.

 Louisiana already has regulations in place to support CCUS and the state is trying to drive the acceleration of CCUS permitting.
 Federal and state policies, like 45Q and California Low Carbon Fuel Standards, have opened up potential business models and there is strong competition from potential operators and emitters for projects, supported by a flood of private equity money.